ibexa/documentation-user/docs/content_management/translate_content.md

 Each content item can have different language versions.
 The version visible to a visitor depends on the way your installation is set up (see [SiteAccess concept](#edit-page-for-different-language-versions-of-a-website)).

+!!! tip "Translations management LTS Update"

     If the [Translations management](#translations-management) LTS Update is installed in your system, [[= product_name =]] offers a side-by-side translation view that displays the source and target languages simultaneously.
     It makes it easier for you to provide, edit and review translations.

 ## Add website languages